MaenoRyuko/AndroidAdvancePush/readme.md

 　・File store
 　・Script

-・Whitch language you usually use.
+・Which language you usually use.
 (Multiple Selection) ・Objective-C
 　・Swift
 　・Java